getsentry/sentry-docs/src/collections/_documentation/workflow/issue-owners.md

 ## How It Works

 Sentry matches ownership rules against individual events in an issue.
 This matching is relied upon in other areas of Sentry, described in the following sections.
-One key item: Issue owners are set for an issue, not a project or organization.
-But this is generally not a problem, and you can think of issue owners as an issue-level property.
+You can think of issue owners as an issue-level property.

 ### Creating Rules